matdornela/sdk-bitcoin/README.md

 # sdk-bitcoin
-“This SDK provides a simple php interface to Bitcoin API”
+This SDK provides a simple php interface to Bitcoin API.